pratt-savi-810/pratt-savi-810-2018-10/projects/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Choose a Base Map (parameter. set a Topographic as the default basemap)

-Find a biking route between 2 locations (further research may be needed on how to do this)
+Find a biking route between 2 locations using the ArcGIS Network Analyst extension

 Create a fly-through visualization to preview the route with elevation in mind &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; info: https://pro.arcgis.com/en/pro-app/help/mapping/animation/animate-the-camera.htm